What did Arius teach that caused the Arian Controversy?

 We also have two letters from Alexander, archbishop of Alexandria, in which he gives an account of what Arius taught.
 Since the Arian Controversy began as a dispute between him and Arius, Alexander must be regarded as a biased witness.

-These anathemas reflect Arius’ views that attracted the most opposition and are discussed below
+The anathemas in the Nicene Creed reflect Arius’ views that attracted the most opposition.

 God alone exists without a cause.

-For Arius, only the Father is “unbegotten,” meaning to exist without a cause.
-The Father, therefore, gave existence to all things that exist.
-For example, Arius said:
+For Arius, the Father alone is “unbegotten,” meaning to exist without a cause.
+The Father, therefore, gave existence to all things and has no equal.
+Arius’ entire theological system hangs on this central principle.

 The Father gave existence to the Son.